 Western Special Needs Dentistry is accessible for people with special needs, with plenty of space for patients to be treated in their wheelchairs, if required.
 Our informative, caring and friendly specialist staff have a calm, gentle and positive approach to delivering individualised oral health services.
 Our aim is to build long term relationships with our patients.
 We welcome the involvement of family and carers in developing comprehensive, personalised treatment strategies, including day surgery treatment at Wyndham Clinic where required.
+We also provide home visits- contact us to find out more including eligibility requirements.

 The Vision of Western Special Needs Dentistry is simple: